dreadflopp/dreads_modlist_patches/README.md

 SMIM = Static Mesh Improvement Mod
 ICAIO = Immersive Citizens – AI Overhaul

 # Instructions
-1. Install STEP SE: Core.
+1. Install STEP SE: Core but do not install the STEP patch.
-2. Install xEdit https://www.nexusmods.com/skyrimspecialedition/mods/164 and add it as an executable.
+2. Install xEdit https://www.nexusmods.com/skyrimspecialedition/mods/164 and add it as an executable in Mod Organizer.
 3. Install my mod list and place the mods after the STEP guide, letting my listed mods overwrite the STEP guide and DynDOLOD resources.
 When you install mods, always install the main file and update files if you are not explicitly told not to.
-4. Run LOOT
+4. Run LOOT.
-5. Run DynDOLOD
+5. Run DynDOLOD following the instructions from the STEP guide,
 6. Run FNIS and check the box for TK Dodge / Ultimate combat if any of those mods are used.
+Instructions are in the STEP guide.
 5. Build body and armor meshes using BodySlide following these simple instructions:
 >1.
 Run BodySlide through Mod Organizer
 >2.
-In the Outfit/Body dropdown menu, choose CBBE NeverNude (this will also prevent NSFW images).
+In the *Outfit/Body* dropdown menu, choose *CBBE NeverNude* (this will also prevent NSFW images).
 >3.
 In the preset menu, choose what suits you.
-The preset you choose should end with the words ‘(outfit)’.
-I recommended the presets Pear (outfit), Natural (outfit), CBBE Slim (outfit), UNP Natural (outfit), Thief (outfit) or Warrior (outfit).
+The preset you choose should end with the word ‘outfit’.
+I recommended the presets *Pear (outfit), Natural (outfit), CBBE Slim (outfit), UNP Natural (outfit), Thief (outfit)* or *Warrior (outfit)*.
 >4.
-Tick the checkbox Build Morphs.
+Tick the checkbox *Build Morphs*.
 >5.
-Click the button Build.
+Click the button *Build* to build the body.
 >6.
-Click on the spyglass at the field Group filter and choose Choose groups.
+Click on the spyglass at the field Group filter and choose *Choose groups*.
 >7.
-Check the following and click ok: CBBE vanilla outfits, Frankly HD, Immersive Armors SSE CBBE, WACCF.
+Check the following and click ok: *CBBE vanilla outfits, Frankly HD, Immersive Armors SSE CBBE, WACCF*.
 >8.
-Click the button Batch build…
+Click the button *Batch build…*
 >9.
-Click build.
+Click *build* to build armor meshes.
 >10.
 Make sure no physics options are checked.
 Check all Frankly options.
-Click ok and close BodySlide.
-The meshes that has been built are placed in Mod Organizers overwrite folder and can be moved if you choose to.
+Click *ok* and close BodySlide.
+The meshes that has been built are placed in Mod Organizers overwrite folder and can be moved to a new mod folder if you choose to.

 # The actual mod list
 ## Character Appearance